rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-2-in-pre-order.md

 ```

 Note that the level of a node is equal to the number of nodes in its rooted
-path, which is why a level value reflects the number of open scopes a the
+path, which is why a level value reflects the number of open scopes at the
 time a node is being visited.
 Because of that, the level of a node increases
 by one each time a scope is entered, and decreases by one each time a scope
 is exited.
 Consequently, there is no issue when having to determine the level
-of a root.
-That is because one does not require access to a parent object in
+of a root since one does not require access to a parent object in order to
-order to determine the level of a node.
+determine the level of a node.

 * `level+1` each time a scope is entered
 * `level-1` each time a scope is exited